 Harvard University financial aid packages tend to be among the most generous.
 Students from families that earn less than $40,000 a year are essentially offered a full scholarship to cover all expenses.
 The vast majority of students are on some form of Harvard University financial aid and this comprises mostly of grants that do not have to be returned.
 These grants are provided by the university’s vast endowment.
 Some Harvard University financial aid packages include limited amounts of loans.
 Students who benefit from Harvard University financial aid are often expected to work on-campus for a few hours every week and over summer to take some responsibility for their expenses.
 Students who get accepted into Harvard are often talented enough to earn outside scholarships from local governments and private agencies.
 In such cases, the aid packages are adjusted to reduce the loan component required of students before making any adjustments to grants.
 It is thus an advantage to bring in outside scholarships and grants.
 For your help, we have a student loan comparison tool to help you search for and comparing different other student loans available.
 Apply for the loan that best suits your need!

 There are a number of financial aid options available for students studying at Harvard.
-Namely, you can apply for federal loans such as the Perkins and the Stafford.
+Namely, you can apply for federal loans such as Perkins and Direct.
 These loans come with low interest rates and flexible repayment options.
 On the other hand, you may opt for scholarships.
 Scholarships fall into two categories: institution scholarships such as the Harvard scholarship, and then state scholarships.
 Grants and work-study programs are also popular ways to fund your education costs so that you may fulfill your academic goals at Harvard.

 Is financial aid at Harvard need-based?

 Harvard University offers a range of aid programs.
 Most of these aid programs are need-based, and admissions here is need-blind, meaning your financial background is irrelevant.
 To demonstrate a need for financial aid you must fill out the FAFSA.